It’s been years since the last theatrical Batman spoof movie came

 relevance of this is questionable as he barely has more than two lines.

-Actually, the real crime in regards to a snubbed voice actor is Billy Dee
+Actually, the real crime in regard to a snubbed voice actor is Billy Dee

 Williams, who in this movie supplies the voice of Two-Face.
-Now he
+He

-Two-Face, and the movie barrel dose anything with him ... that really sucks.
+Two-Face, and the movie barrel does anything with him ... that really sucks.
 Other

 noteworthy villain’s present in the film include Poison Ive, Cat-woman,